davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

 11. You're free to add as many more methods or statements as you like!

+12. **Final check:** It's important to note that everything you write in Java is case-sensitive.
+You _must_ adhere to the proper casing.
+For instance, when I specify that your method should be named `printMyName`, you cannot name it `Printmyname`.
+Typos, using the wrong name, or wrong case will screw up our automatic _grading_ code.

+    - Go back to make sure your methods adhere to my specification.
+    - You will do this for all remaining homework and labs.

 #### Grading

 ```
 This assignment will be graded out of a total of 22pts.

-[3pts] Correct implementation of the printMyName.
+[3pts] Correct implementation of the printMyName() method.

-[3pts] Correct implementation of printBio.
+[3pts] Correct implementation of printBio().

-[3pts] Correct implementation of printBday.
+[3pts] Correct implementation of printBday().

 [3pts] Correct implementation of printMyInfo.
 This method should
-       not duplicate any code.
-It should simply call the existing
+       not duplicate any code that you had previously written
+       (i.e., the print statements).
+This method should simply call
-       methods.
+       the existing methods that you'd written.

 [10pts] Correctly zipped and submitted your assignment (see below).
        Check with me or with tutors if you're not sure!